1946 California's 12th congressional district election: Republican search for a candidate

 As Voorhis served his fifth term in the House, Republicans searched for a candidate capable of defeating him.
 Local Republicans formed what became known as the "Committee of One Hundred" (officially, the "Candidate and Fact-Finding Committee") to select a candidate with broad support in advance of the June 1946 primary election.
 This move caused some editorial concern in the district: The Alhambra Tribune and News, fearing the choice of a candidate was being taken away from voters in favor of a small group, editorialized that the committee formation was "a step in the wrong direction" and an attempt to "shove Tammany Hall tactics down our throats".

 The Committee initially wooed State Commissioner of Education (and former Whittier College president) Walter Dexter.
 Dexter was reluctant to give up his state post to run and sought a guarantee that he would receive another job if his candidacy failed.
 He continued to consider running for several months without reaching a decision, frustrating local Republicans.
 As Dexter dithered, Republicans tried to get General George Patton to run, though they were not certain if the general was a Republican.
 However, a day after the Los Angeles Times speculated on the run, Patton announced from Germany his intent to "keep completely out of politics".
 The Committee also contacted Stanley Barnes, a rising young Republican attorney and former football star at the University of California, Berkeley.
 Barnes declined to be considered, skeptical of the chances of defeating Voorhis.

 With little progress made on securing a high-profile candidate, Committee working groups held interviews.
 Of the eight men who applied, the most prominent was former congressman John Hoeppel, who promised to keep "the Jews and the niggers" out of the district.
 On October 6, 1945, the Monrovia News Post reported that while Dexter seemed the likely candidate, "of course anything can happen in politics and generally does".
 The News Post stated that other names discussed by the Committee included "Lt. [sic] Richard Nixon, U.S.N.R., of Whittier."
-Congressman Voorhis wrote his father and political adviser, Charles Voorhis, on October 15, "I understand the General has decided not to run in the 12th district.
+Congressman Voorhis wrote to his father and political adviser, Charles Voorhis, on October 15, "I understand the General has decided not to run in the 12th district.
 Dr. Dexter would, in my opinion, be hard to beat.
 But at least it would be a clean, decent campaign, and I'm not so sure I wouldn't prefer that even if I lost."
 Herman Perry, Whittier Bank of America branch manager and Nixon family friend, wrote to Nixon, who was then a lieutenant commander in the Navy, telling him he should apply for the Committee's endorsement.
 Nixon replied enthusiastically.
 When Dexter finally turned the Committee down, he recommended Nixon, his onetime student.
 Dexter died only days later of a heart attack, and Patton died in an auto accident before the 1946 campaign began.